typeorm/typeorm/docs/faq.md

 SQLite [allows multiple database files](https://sqlite.org/lang_attach.html) per connection.
 You can configure this via [entity metadata](decorator-reference.md).

-You can configure as many attached databases as you like but
+You can configure as many attached databases as you like but SQLite has a compile-time limit (default 10).

 ```typescript
 @Entity({